 The rule of Britian over India curbed the Bhakti devotional fervor and increased secularism and materialism.
-In the early 1900s a wave of yogic teachers came to the West (Yogananda, Yogi Bhajan, et al.), leading to a great fusion of knowledge in the West and East.
-The Modern Epoch is all about expansion, discovery and merger.
+In the early 1900s, a wave of yogic teachers came to the West (Yogananda, Yogi Bhajan, et al.), leading to a great fusion of knowledge in the West and East.
+The Modern Epoch is all about expansion, discovery, and merging.

 Aquarian Epoch (AD 2011 – ?)

 This time is all about globalization.
 Experiences must be authentic and universal.
 Everyone will use tools that work, regardless of the traditions they are from.
 How long and how beautiful this period of unity lasts will be up to us.
 We are the pioneers of the Aquarian Age.
 Yogi Bhajan’s teachings were specifically geared to support people during this age.